aman7797/go-python-over/Python - HackerRank/DefaultDict Tutorial.md

 ('python', ['awesome', 'language'])
 ('something-else', ['not relevant'])
-In this challenge, you will be given  integers,  and .
-There are  words, which might repeat, in word group .
-There are  words belonging to word group .
-For each  words, check whether the word has appeared in group  or not.
+In this challenge, you will be given 2 integers, n and m.
+There are n words, which might repeat, in word group .
+There are  words belonging to word group B. For each  words, check whether the word has appeared in group  or not.
 Print the indices of each occurrence of  in group .
 If it does not appear, print .

 ## Constraints